samling/terraform_aws_vpc_ec2/README.md

 You can create multiple servers of a single type by setting `public_instance_count` and/or `private_instance_count` to a value other than 0.

-Lastly, create a `creds` file in the top level directory with the following contents (with example values):
+Lastly, create a `creds` file in the `terraform/` directory with the following contents (with example values):

 ```
 [default] # This is your 'profile' value in your tfvars file